Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 2. Create Streaming Locator for existing asset with appropriate Content Key Policy and Streaming Policy.
 Streaming Policy can be Predefined_MultiDrmStreaming or Predefined_MultiDrmCencStreaming.
 ![screenshot](img/widevine-sl.png)

-3. Then you need to get streaming paths.
+3. Then you need to get streaming paths (DASH).
 ![screenshot](img/widevine-paths.png)

 4. For playback testing we can use SHAKA Player.
-Open browser that supports Widevine, go To https://shaka-player-demo.appspot.com/demo -> Custom Content and create new player source.
+Open browser that supports Widevine, go To [Shaka Player Demo](https://shaka-player-demo.appspot.com/) -> Custom Content and create new player source.
 Enter streaming url to Manifest URL field.

     ![screenshot](img/widevine-shaka-main.png)